MDaemon Server v16.5 Release Notes

 - Ctrl+S|Sender Authentication|SMTP Authentication now has a white list for

 the 'Credentials mustmatch...' options found there.
 A button was added to edit the

-is unable to download a license file it now prompts for a proxy server address
+to download a license file it now prompts for a proxy server address and credentials

 - fix to defaults for Outbreak Protection inconsistent between MDaemon and

 - fix to Mail List Member Edit screen remaining open after user clicks Cancel

 - fix to Outlook Connector Client Settings pages remain open after user clicks

 - fix to small GUI inconsistency on DNS-BL Settings page in Remote Administration